 Section 9.
 Summary Discipline.
 Except for summary discipline, a penalty shall not be imposed upon a trainee unless charges have first been brought by the legal officer.
-(1) The following department staff members shall have the authority to impose the specified penalties summarily without meeting the requirements of the formal disciplinary procedures provided by Sections 10 through 15 of this administrative regulation.
+(1) The department staff members listed in this subsection may impose the specified penalties summarily without meeting the requirements of the formal disciplinary procedures provided by Sections 10 through 15 of this administrative regulation.
 To have the authority to impose summary discipline, the staff member shall believe by a preponderance of the evidence that the trainee has engaged in the misconduct.

 (a) A department instructor may summarily impose a verbal warning.

 (b) The section supervisor, branch manager, director, or commissioner may summarily impose a verbal warning, written reprimand, or loss of privileges.

 (2) Before imposing a penalty summarily, the staff member shall give the trainee the opportunity to give an explanation.